matteorazzanelli/kreas-food-php/README.md

 ```
 where <STATUS_CODE> shows the response code of the previous request, while <MESSAGE> shows a more informative response for the user.
 - if you want to reproduce the structure

+## REST API
+The term REST is used to describe any type of interface capable of transmitting data by means of the HTTP protocol.

+The client will be responsible for requesting a service from the server, which will instead be responsible for providing it.

+Suppose we have to develop a web application capable of processing the four CRUD (Create, Read, Update, Delete) operations.
+Our application, which will be nothing more than a PHP application, will have the task of calling, via a web API, an external service that will perform one of the CRUD operations.

+Essentiually, the REST interface is all but the mapping function between HTTP and CRUD methods.

+You can find this REST API in this project as class methods in the *Controller.php files.

 <!-- CONTACT -->
 ## Link & Contact